 AAIMS members are active researchers who publish across the fields of Islamic and Muslim studies.
-A selection of books by AAIMS members over the past eight years are collated below.
+A selection of books and other publications by AAIMS members over the past several years are collated below.

 Dara Conduit (2019), The Muslim Brotherhood in Syria.
 London: Cambridge University Press.